woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Ultimately, the attempt to fight or suppress “sin” or the undesirable is an attempt to fight with darkness.
 But at the deepest level, as Osho points out, darkness does not exist — it’s just an absence of light.
 How then can we defeat it?
 How can we defeat something that fundamentally is an absence?

 The mind says in effect, “I must get rid of this darkness first before I can turn on the light.”
 Can we see what the mind is doing?
 We don’t need to bother about the darkness in ourlife or in the lives of others, it’s a <u>futile</u> struggle.
-Far more effectI've is to turn on a light.
+Far more effective is to turn on a light.

 When the light is turned on, darkness vanishes.
 There is no need to fight with it; no effort is needed.
 A room can be dark for many years, yet it still takes only a moment to turn on the light and then the darkness is gone.